EventStore/EventStore/docs/server/configuration/configuration-example.md

 title: "Configutation Example"
 order: 3
 ---
-To set up a basic configuration for our cluster, we will need to define 4 fundamental section.
+You must define four fundamental aspects to set up a basic configuration for your cluster.

 ## Data Storage Configuration
-First define the directory where to store each node database, index, and log files respectively.
+First, define the directory where each node database, index, and log file is stored.
 ```bash
 Db: C:\Path\To\Folder\Cluster\node1\Data
 Index: C:\Path\To\Folder\Cluster\node1\Index